-This is particularly important to help other road users judge how far they are away from you, how fast you’re travelling and what type of vehicle you’re driving.
-Having one on each corner helps drivers to gauge how wide your vehicle is and shows them that you’re in a car—rather than on, say, a motorbike.
+This is particularly important in helping other road users judge how far they are away from you, how fast you’re travelling and what type of vehicle you’re driving.
+Having one on each corner helps drivers to gauge how wide your vehicle is.
+It shows them that you’re in a car—rather than, say, on a motorbike.
 That way, oncoming vehicles can give you the right amount of space as they pass you, and vehicles behind you can work out whether or not it’s safe to overtake.

 Driving in the dark with faulty headlights is against the law, but there’s nothing much you can do if you’re already driving and your headlight bulb suddenly blows or stops working.
 In this situation, your sidelights are handy as a backup.
 Again, a single working headlight might fool drivers into thinking you’re a motorbike.
 Add in sidelights, and it’ll be much more obvious how wide your vehicle really is.

 Of course, they aren’t going to give you huge amounts of visibility, but they’ll help keep you safe as you travel to your destination, where you can hopefully get the headlight replaced.
 Not ideal, but definitely better than nothing.

 ① Won’t I get a flat battery if I leave my sidelights on all night?

 Sidelights are designed to be used overnight—so it would be pretty rubbish if they drained your battery!
 Thankfully, they have a very low wattage.
 That enables you to leave them on for several hours, without having to jumpstart your car afterwards.